horazont/aioxmpp/docs/glossary.rst

      RFCs of the XMPP protocol with additional functionality.
 Many important instant messaging features are specified in XEPs.
 The index of XEPs is located on `xmpp.org <https://xmpp.org/extensions/>`_.

+   XSO
+   XML stream object
+     A XML stream object (or XSO) is a python representation of an XML subtree.
+     Its name originates from the fact that it is mostly used with XMPP XML streams.

+     The definition and use of XSOs is documented in :mod:`aioxmpp.xso`.